hashicorp/vault/website/source/guides/secret-mgmt/cubbyhole.html.md

 **Example:**

-To wrap the response of token-create request:
+To wrap the response of token create request:

 ```shell
 $ curl --header "X-Vault-Wrap-TTL: 120" \